 Things to Consider When Exercising Stock Options

-How Truepoint Determines the Value of an Option
+How Truepoint Determines the Value of a Stock Option

 The Black-Scholes formula has been used for decades in the financial industry to estimate the value of option contracts.
 By rearranging the equation, we isolate the intrinsic and time value for each particular option grant and then use these values to create the “Truepoint Ratio.”

-The “Truepoint Ratio” is a valuation tool we use internally to gauge when the time may be right to exercise an option.
+The “Truepoint Ratio” is a valuation tool we use internally to gauge when the time may be right to exercise a stock option.
 It expresses how much of an option’s theoretical value has been realized.

 When this ratio is high, most of the option’s value has been realized.
 At this point, investors have much to lose and less to gain from continuing to hold the option.